xoxzo/blog.xoxzo.com/content/Industry/what-is-a2p-en.md

 __P2P__, of course, means from person to person, using their personal mobile phone.
 For example, two friends exchanging SMS messages.

 __P2P__ messages are often:
--Two-way
+- Two-way
--Used by individuals rather than businesses -Conversational only
+- Used by individuals rather than businesses
+- Conversational only

  __A2P__ ,also known as Business SMS or Professional SMS is any kind of traffic in which a person is receiving messages from an application.
 It can be utilized in various ways, for example chat bots, as an authentication method, as user confirmation for online services, One-time-passwords (OTPS) as well as an emergency notification method.